-Under the Repsol GSA, TBS has contracted the right to acquire a maximum of [2.374 MMCM/d].
-[Confirm the figure].
-[TBS] must pay US$1.20/MMBtu (the “Reference Price”) with an obligation to pay for 55% of the maximum volume on a “take or pay” basis.
+Under the YPF GSA, SCG has contracted the right to acquire a maximum of 2.374 MMCM/d (assuming a heat content of 9,300 kilocalories/cubic meter) of natural gas from Repsol YPF, half of which daily contract quantity may be assigned by SCG to Andina.
+SCG must pay US$1,225 with respect to Repsol YPF gas, and US$1.20/MMBtu with respect to Andina gas (together, the “Reference Price”) with an obligation to pay for 55% of the maximum volume on a “take or pay” basis.
 The Reference Price is adjusted to reflect changes in WTI, which on the date of the setting of the Reference Price was $19.25 per barrel.
 The Reference Price, however, has a cap and floor of US$1.30 and US$1.08 MMBtu, respectively, which are adjusted annually at the lower of 2% or US PPI.
-[DOES NOT FIT WITH ABOVE PARAGRAPH] [Confusing and inconsistent.
-To be confirmed by John Barquin]
+The pricing under the YPF GSA differs from that under the Gas Supply Agreement because the Gas Supply Agreement reflects the assumptions used on the bid date for the Cuiabá I Power Plant.
+These assumptions are essential for the economic equilibrium mechanism under the Cuiabá I PPA, and cannot be altered without affecting EPE’s rights under the Cuiabá I PPA.
+TBS is currently negotiating hedging arrangements to eliminate any risk arising from the gas price differential.
+These hedges, as well as the difference in take-or-pay obligations under the two contracts, offers TBS and its affiliates further optionality.

 With respect to the expansion of the Cuiabá Power Project (i.e., Cuiabá II and Cuiabá III), gas supply negotiations with Bolivian gas producers are in progress and are expected to be completed shortly.
 TBS will continue to be the supplier of gas to the Cuiabá power island.
-Enron can supply up to 100% of the gas for Cuiabá II, subject to certain rights given to Shell, which has the option under certain circumstances to match Enron’s terms and supply up to 27.5% of the gas.
+SoCal can supply up to 100% of the gas for Cuiabá II, subject to rights given to Shell, which has the option under certain circumstances to match Enron’s terms and supply up to 27.5% of the gas.

 Firm Transportation Agreements

 The Firm Transportation Agreements have terms that are at least as long as that of the Power Plant Gas Supply Agreement.
 Under the Transredes FTA, Transredes will transport Argentine gas delivered at the Argentine-Bolivian border to Río Grande, Bolivia.
-Under the GTB FTA, GTB will transport Argentine and Bolivian gas supplies delivered at Río Grande to the interconnection between BBPL and the Project Pipeline.
-Finally the GasBol and GasMat provide for the firm transportation of gas through their respective sections of the Project Pipeline to the Power Plant.
+Under the GTB FTA, GTB will transport Argentine and Bolivian gas supplies delivered at Río Grande to the interconnection between BBPL and the Cuiabá Pipeline.
+Finally, the GasBol FTA and the GasMat FTA provide for the firm transportation of gas through their respective sections of the Cuiabá Pipeline to the Power Plant.

-Until the Project Pipeline is fully operational, the Power Plant is operating on diesel fuel purchased from Petrobrás and shipped to Cuiabá.
+Until the Cuiabá Pipeline is fully operational, the Power Plant is operating on diesel fuel purchased from Petrobrás and shipped to Cuiabá.
 Several companies have expressed an interest in providing the diesel for the next 150 MW of the second phase that is expected to come on-line in June 2000.

-In connection with the delays on the Brazilian Spur, TBS is expected to declare a force majeure on both the delivery and purchasing of gas.
-Since there are mirror force majeure provisions in the Gas Supply, Firm Transportation and Power Purchase Agreements, there are not expected to be any penalties imposed.
-The Project Pipeline is expected to be fully operational by October 2000.
+In connection with the delays in obtaining a border crossing from Bolivian authorities and delays on the Brazilian Spur, TBS has declared force majeures on both the delivery and purchasing of gas.
+Since there are mirror force majeure provisions in the Gas Supply Agreement, Firm Transportation Agreements and the Cuiabá I PPA, there are not expected to be any penalties imposed.
+The Cuiabá Pipeline is expected to be fully operational by October 2000.